3,000 Mariupol evacuees allegedly held in penal colony by Russian army

 Much of the steel plant has been reduced to rubble.

-Ukrainian President Volodymyr Zelensky said Ukraine is working to get its remaining troops safely out of the Azovstal steel plant.
+Ukrainian President Volodymyr Zelenskyy said Ukraine is working to get its remaining troops safely out of the Azovstal steel plant.

 In his nightly video address to the nation, Mr Zelensky said the evacuation mission was being supervised by Ukraine’s military and intelligence officers and “the most influential international mediators are involved”.